CodeForFoco/codeforfoco.github.io/_posts/blog/2018-07-02-monthly-update.md

 ## Finally, NoCo Tech Meetups Slack

 If you're just looking to be more involved in the community of Northern Colorado technology, check out the Northern Colorado Tech Meetups Slack.
-While Code for Fort Collins maintains our own Slack (https://codeforfocoslack.herokuapp.com/, if you want an invite), there are lots of peeople from lots of different Meetup grounds in the NoCo Tech Slack.
+While Code for Fort Collins maintains our own Slack (https://codeforfocoslack.herokuapp.com/, if you want an invite), there are lots of people from lots of different Meetup grounds in the NoCo Tech Slack.
 Check it out, make friends :)

 tinyurl.com/nocotech